Doollakh/doollakh.github.io/_news/announcement_12.md

 related_posts: false
 ---

-🎉 **`Life update!` ** I’ve started my PhD at the Australian Institute for Machine Learning (AIML) under the supervision of Prof. Javen Shi.
+👨‍💻 `Life update!` I’ve started my PhD at the Australian Institute for Machine Learning (AIML) under the supervision of Prof. Javen Shi.
 Excited for this new chapter! 🚀